 AWS VGW vs DGW vs TGW

-Virtual Private Gateway – VGW
+Virtual Private Gateway (VGW)

-Direct Connect Gateway – DGW
+Direct Connect Gateway (DGW)

 Transit Gateway – TGW

-Transit Gateway provides enhanced routing services over the previous offerings from AWS.
-The initial launch of Transit Gateway doesn’t support Direct Connect and requires Site-to-Site VPN.
-Each VPN session is limited to 1.25Gbps of throughput.
+Transit Gateway provides enhanced routing services over preceding offerings from AWS.
+The initial launch of Transit Gateway didn’t support Direct Connect and required Site-to-Site VPN, but these limitations no longer apply.
+However, each VPN session is still limited to 1.25 Gbps of throughput.
 If you want to scale beyond this, you’ll need to add multiple VPN connections to reach your desired aggregate bandwidth and then leverage ECMP to multipath traffic across all VPN connections.
-Even with ECMP, a single flow would be limited to 1.25Gbps.
+With ECMP, you can scale beyond 1.25 Gbps.

 TGW, coupled with AWS Resource Access Manager, allows you to use a single Transit Gateway across multiple AWS accounts.
 TGW also now supports Inter-Region peering.
 CIDR overlap is also permitted with the addition of multiple route tables.
 Being able to leverage multiple route tables on TGW delivers a virtual routing and forwarding (VRF) type of capability that allows you to isolate routing domains to enforce traffic segmentation.
 A significant advantage of TGW is that you can route between VPCs without your data having to hairpin over the VPN to your on-premises router and back to AWS, as observed with VGW and DGW.
 A list of supported regions is available on the AWS FAQs page.